coveo-labs/json-python-push/README.md

 - For every JSON property (including nested) a fieldname will be created.
 - Is using Batch Push calls.

+See the [examples](https://github.com/coveo-labs/json-python-push/tree/master/examples) on how to call the program

 ## Installation

 Make sure you have [git](https://git-scm.com/downloads) installed.